mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-ao3.md

 ## output

-Publish markdown novels to other places or combine them with input to synchronize novels from sv/sb forums to ao3.
+Publish markdown novels to other places or combine input to synchronize novels on sv/sb forums to ao3.

-For example, the configuration for publishing the Chinese translation of pmas to ao3 is as follows, reference: <https://github.com/liuli-moe/pmas/blob/main/mark-magic.config.yaml#L54-L66>
+For example, the configuration of the Chinese translation of pmas published to ao3 is as follows, reference: <https://github.com/liuli-moe/pmas/blob/main/mark-magic.config.yaml#L54-L66>

 ```yaml
 tasks: